molofgarb/nyc-subway-tracker/to-do.md

 ## Completed
+- getPage into string to reduce overhead
+- log time in db for arrival as normal format instead of unix
+- fix time until arrival bug in tracker and station
 - sqlite3 stuff
 - build curl and sqlite as part of makefile process
 - Download DB Browser for SQLite to view subway.db